harness/developer-hub/docs/chaos-engineering/use-harness-ce/chaos-faults/load/load.md

 <FaultDetailsCard category="load">

-### K6 loadgen
+### Locust loadgen

-K6 loadgen fault simulates load generation on the target hosts for a specific chaos duration.
+Locust loadgen fault simulates load generation on the target hosts for a specific chaos duration.
 This fault:

 - Slows down or makes the target host unavailable due to heavy load.
 - Checks the performance of the application or process running on the instance.